TimelyCo/Collab-Write/README.md

-Project Title: CollabWrite – Real-Time Collaborative Writing Platform Project Description:
+CollabWrite – Real-Time Collaborative Writing Platform

+Project Description:
 CollabWrite is a real-time collaborative writing platform designed to enable multiple users to write, edit, and review documents simultaneously.
 Inspired by platforms like Google Docs, CollabWrite integrates WebSocket-based live synchronization, user role management, and version control to streamline group editing and improve productivity.